 Our child life internship program is designed to support career training for those who are currently seeking an undergraduate or graduate degree in child life, child development, or a related field and are looking to advance in the child life profession.
 Our goal is to provide interns with opportunities to expand their knowledge of child life and child development, enhance their therapeutic play skills, develop their ability to provide education and procedural preparation and support and strengthen their assessment, intervention, and evaluation skills.

 Our internship program is unpaid and does not guarantee future employment.
 Housing, transportation, meals, and medical insurance are the responsibility of the intern.
 All child life students are required to be affiliated with a college or university and complete the internship for course credit.
 Internship offers are contingent on securing an affiliation agreement between Dell Children's and the applicant's college/university as well as completing a criminal background check, current TB test, and other vaccination requirements in accordance with hospital policies.

 Child Life Internship Requirements

 - Applicants must be currently pursuing an undergraduate or graduate degree and receive course credit for the internship.
 Priority is given to applicants with an educational background in child life, child development or human development, family systems, psychology or another closely related field.

-- Completion of a total of 10 college-level courses in child life or a related department/subject, including a minimum of one child life course taught by a Certified Child Life Specialist.
+- Completion of a minimum of 10 college-level courses in child life or a related subject, including one or more courses taught by a Certified Child Life Specialist covering all of the required applied areas of study, as listed on the CLC Child Life Course Verification Form.

 - Work or volunteer experience with well children in a group or individual setting.